rrhinox/k8s-cka-prep-utils/README.md

 Just to help someone, I bought the course (LFS258) + CKA Exam bundle, at one of the times of the year when they have deals con il 50% di sconto; such as BlackFriday or black week which usually (in italy) the period is from November 22 to Cyber Monday on Monday, December 2!

-In any case DevOps Cube (and other website) often offers temporary discount codes!
+In any case DevOps Cube (and other website) often offers temporary discount codes also for KodeKloud.com (at the moment the best platform for preparing CKA Exam)!

 ## Exercise and playground for the exam preparation